-Below is the wrap-around service assessment available in the Illinois Works Reporting System (IWRS).
+Wrap-around service needs are assessed through the Wrap-around Service Assessment available in the Illinois Works Reporting System (IWRS).
 This assessment must be completed with each participant as part of the intake process and in a face-to-face format with the Wrap-around Service Coordinator (WSC).
-Refer to the Illinois Works Partner Guide for technical directions on how to complete this assessment.
+Below is a sampling of the wrap-around services that are included in the assessment.
+Each service below will provide a summary and examples of that service and some guiding questions that WSCs can utilize when meeting with participants.